OkayAlright/MinNo/extras/why_Minno.md

 ## Template Operations vs. Stateful Procedures
 MinNo is meant to emphasize a more template based form of thinking about code; the code represents templates operating on data.
-A hard seperation of data and code should be taken where it can.
+A hard separation of data and code should be taken where it can.
 Intermediary values and indexing values are, of course, held in read/write instruction memory, but these values can be thought of as markers and states in templates.
 Indexes are markers as to what templates are being applied to.
 Intermediate values are states in between templates operations.
-This mind set keep the seperation of memory pools more consistently present and should lead one to minimize stateful code as to avoid unnecessary complexity.
+This mind set keep the separation of memory pools more consistently present and should lead one to minimize stateful code as to avoid unnecessary complexity.

 ## Getting Under The Hood